local-projects/lp.socket-io-server/README.md

     $ npm run uninstall-windows-service

+To test crashing behavior with the service running, see "Crash test" below.

 ## Usage
 ### Port configuration
 The Socket.io port defaults to `3000` and the TCP Socket port defaults to `4000`.
 You can customize these with the `$SOCKET_IO_PORT` and `$TCP_SOCKET_PORT` environment variables, respectively.